ahrichardson/odin-recipes/README.md

 # odin-recipes
 This first project for The Odin Project Foundations Course demonstrates a basic understanding of HTML.
+The site consists of a homepage that shows headers and basic formatting, and links to pages within the site that display recipes consisting of image and lists.